patrickfav/bcrypt/README.md

 ## API Description for the Java Library

 The following APIs are for advanced use-cases and require the developer to be familiar with the material.
-If you are not sre, just stick to the quick start example.
+If you are not sure, just stick to the quick start example.

 ### Bcrypt Versions
 This implementation supports the various versions, which basically only differ through their identifier: